-An excellent day trip from Zurich and close to the town of Schaffhausen, the Rhine Falls (Rheinfall) is the largest and most powerful waterfall in Europe, impressive not so much for its height of 75ft (23m), but more for the volume of water... see full details
+An excellent day trip from Zurich and close to the town of Schaffhausen, the Rhine Falls (Rheinfall) is the largest and waterfall in Europe, impressive not so much for its height of 75ft (23m), but more for the volume of water thundering over... see full details

 Lake Geneva (Lac Léman)

-The largest lake in central Europe that is shared by both Switzerland and France, Lake Geneva (Lac Léman to its French-speaking inhabitants) has for decades drawn visitors to its shores.
-Attracted by the alpine panorama, quaint wooden chalet villages, vineyard-covered slopes and sailboats skimming... see full details
+One of the largest lakes in central Europe and shared by both Switzerland and France, Lake Geneva (Lac Léman to its French-speaking inhabitants) has for decades drawn visitors to its shores.
+Attracted by the alpine panorama, quaint wooden chalet villages, vineyard-covered slopes and sailboats... see full details

 Located on the shores of Lake Geneva, the energetic city of Lausanne is built above the lake on a sequence of tiers connected by a small metro.
 The upper or Old Town contains the grand Gothic cathedral, Notre-Dame; its turreted towers a well-known... see full details